 Small businesses always have it tougher than well-established businesses when it comes to marketing.
 Just starting a small business is a challenge in and of itself.
 Whether you are a large or a small company, numerous challenges will be hurled your way.
 But if you are a small business, then those challenges are magnified.
 Shortages in budget, time, or manpower are a few examples of those hurdles.
 Whether a business is built as a B2B (business to business) or B2C (business to consumer), challenges are present right from the get-go.
+There are some ways that small businesses can utilize to help with dealing with the competition, such as finding someone who has become a merchant services agent, and save money on their processing fees etc.

 Medium-sized businesses do not have it any easier.
 Sure, they might have a little more when it comes to resources, but not that much.
 Whatever the struggles that they go through, small-to-medium sized businesses or SMB’s are gaining in prominence.
 They make up a whopping 99.7% of all businesses in the United States, after all.